jiaxu-feng/jiaxu-feng/README.md

 ### Hi there 👋

-- 🔭 I'm Jiaxu(Jashu), an undergraduate student at Fudan University in Shanghai.
-I major in Physics and minor in Data Science and Statistics.
+- 🔭 I'm Jiaxu(Jashu), an undergraduate student studying Physics and Data Science at Fudan University in Shanghai.
 - 🌱 I aspire to be a good data scientist, consultant, and public speaker.
 - 📫 Feel free to connect me on LinkedIn or send me an email.
 Look forward to another insightful conversation!
-- 😄 Pronouns: he/him

 <!--
 **jiaxu-feng/jiaxu-feng** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.